DevCycleHQ/feature-flag-pr-insights-action/README.md

           # Your organization's DevCycle API client ID & secret
           client-id: ${{ secrets.DVC_CLIENT_ID }}
           client-secret: ${{ secrets.DVC_CLIENT_SECRET }}
+          # Only add a comment to the PR if there are changes to DevCycle variables
+          only-comment-on-change: true
 ```

 We recommend including your DevCycle API credentials and project token as inputs.